Book – Think Again, (The power of knowing what you don’t know) (Summary)

 4) The Ignorance of Arrogance –

-- Adam explains that people are often overconfident about their know- how of many things, which is called Dunning-Kruger effect, it’s when we lack competence that we’re most likely to be brimming with overconfidence.
-They found that in many situations, those who can’t, don’t know they can’t.
+- Adam explains that people are often overconfident about their know-how of many things, which is called the Dunning-Kruger effect; when we lack competence, we’re most likely to be brimming with overconfidence.
+They found that in many situations, those who can’t don’t know they can’t.

 - Humility is often misunderstood.
 It’s not a matter of having low self-confidence.
 One of the Latin roots of humility means “from the earth.”
 It’s about being grounded—recognizing that we’re flawed and fallible.